Tensor-kit-learn/Tensor-kit-learn/README.md

 ```
-Offical account of the Tkl project
+Official account of the Tkl project
 ```